abitravers1989/driftrock/README.md

 Refactoring so the methods are much shorter.

-Customer Spend Class
+Customer Spend Class:

 Should be refactored into two separate classes.
 Either; total spend and average spend or a class for finding the ID and a class for calculating that customers spend(both total and average).
 The methods which calculate the average spend need to be made less complex (separated out so they are shorter).
 I would first take out the part of the method which is responsible for incrementing (/counting) the total spend.
 Then I would take out the part which is responsible for counting the number of times the customer has bought something.

 When the number output by either of the methods ends in 0 e.g. £22.20 then the last zero is cut off by the .round method.
 I need to improve this.